 Every star in the night sky looks the same to me—glinting uniformly in the inky darkness, unthreatening in their anonymity.
 Would I find the night sky less beautiful if I was told that each tiny dot in the sky once had a face and a name?
 Would it matter if I remained blissfully ignorant of a thousand memories long-faded from my brain—is it disquieting to not know what is ‘out there’?
 A smattering of stars may be beautiful to some and terrifying to others, a reminder of our smallness in a world we cannot control.
 Tusker (Stanley Tucci), a writer living with his partner Sam (Colin Firth), orbits this dilemma in Supernova, writer-director Harry Macqueen’s superb sophomore feature.

 Tusker and Sam’s love is one articulated through tactility.
-There’s a wordless pleasure to be gleaned from textures and sensory familiarity: wool, skin, dog fur, soft hands.
+We sense a wordless pleasure in the textures of their relationship and sensory familiarity: wool, skin, dog fur, soft hands.
 At one point Sam gently strokes the hair on Tusker’s arm, and he says lazily, happily: “I like it when you do that.
 It’s nice.”
-The rings in a tree trunk give you an idea of its age, a physicality that is easy to read: similarly, the lines in Tusker and Sam’s face carve meaning into their exchanges, holding each other’s gnarled hands as a way to physically remind of their presence and love, the lived-in nature of their affection for one another and their eidolon of memories.
+The rings in a tree trunk give you an idea of its age, a physicality that is easy to read: the lines in Tusker and Sam’s face carve meaning into their exchanges, holding each other’s gnarled hands as a way to physically remind of their presence and love, the lived-in nature of their affection for one another.

 Their comfort and fond familiarity breathe warmth into the chilly autumn air; when Sam turns on the radio, Donovan warbles over the speakers: “In the chilly hours and minutes of uncertainty / I want to be in the warm hold of your loving mind / To feel you all around me / And to take your hand […] When rain has hung the leaves with tears / I want you near to kill my fears / To help me to leave all my blues behind.”